Jazzman1976/screeps/readme.md

 ## How to use

-Get familiar with gulp and gulp task executions.
+Get familiar with nodeJS, Gulp and task executions.

+run **"npm install"** to install needed dependencies.

 run **"gulp"** to delete all \*.js files in the dist folder, compile all of your ES6 src/\*.js files into ES5 \*.js files and distribute them to the dist